vedant635/Hostinger/README.md

 ## Renewal Pricing — What Happens After the First Term?

-This applies to every hosting provider, not just Hostinger — renewal rates are higher than introductory prices.
+This applies to every hosting provider, not just Hostinger, renewal rates are higher than introductory prices.
 The discounted rate locks in for the first billing cycle only.
 After that, plans renew at the standard rate.

 For reference, here are the current renewal prices: Single renews at ₹289/mo, Premium at ₹449/mo, Business at ₹649/mo, and Cloud Startup at ₹1,599/mo.
 VPS plans renew between ₹999/mo (KVM 1) and ₹4,399/mo (KVM 8).